-The Law Library is now providing Loyola Law students with expanded access to West's Academic Study Aids Subscription.
-This service provides online access to hundreds of West publications, including all current Hornbooks, Concise Hornbooks, Nutshells, Black Letter Outlines, Gilbert Law Summaries, and much more.
+The Law Library provides Loyola Law students with expanded access to West's Academic Study Aids Subscription.
+This service provides online access to hundreds of West publications, including all current Hornbooks, Nutshells, Black Letter Outlines, Gilbert Law Summaries, Exam Pro titles, Audio lectures and much more.
 If you register for a free West Academic account, you can even highlight text or take notes online.
 You can search for individual titles in the collection by keyword, or browse by subject, material type, or series.
-See the West Acadamic Study Aids catalog for a full decription of each of the resources.
-It also contains an excellent hich to use when" chart on page 3.
+For a brief video introduction to and overview of the West Academic Study Aids collection, click here.

-CALI, the Center for Computer Assisted Legal Instruction, offers more than 900 computer-based interactive tutorials that cover narrow topics in the law.
+CALI, the Center for Computer Assisted Legal Instruction, offers more than 1000 computer-based interactive tutorials that cover narrow topics in the law.
 CALI lessons are organized by subject and lesson, and cover most law school courses.
-Many students like CALI lessons as a study tool because they are guided and because provide immediate feedback.
+There are more than 40 CALI lessons just on different aspects of civil procedure, for example.
+Many students like CALI lessons as a study tool because they are guided and because they provide immediate feedback.

 In addition, under the lesson topic of Legal Concepts and Skills, there a number of lessons and podcasts on success in law school and improving exam performance.

 CALI lessons are available on the CALI website, http://www.cali.org/lesson.
 Students must register to access CALI lessons.
 The CALI code to register was distributed to first year Loyola Law students at the beginning of the first semester.
-If you lost your CALI registration code, please visit the Law Library for a replacement.
+If you lost your CALI registration code, please visit the Law Library or email the reference staff at firstname.lastname@example.org for a replacement.

 The Law Library retains copies of professors old exams on the Law Library Services Page, which is available via TWEN.
 Sign on to TWEN via Westlaw and add "Law Library Services" course.
 Not all professors provide old exams to be posted on the Law Library Services page and not all exams are available.
 Many professors now provide sample exams directly via a course website so be sure to check there.